April 11, 2019

 Many will return with new twists, more frequency or added features, and a range of new events are currently being discussed, according to a press release.

-As for the lineup of food and drink available, the first round of tenants for the restaurant pods have been announced.
+As for the lineup of food and drink available, tenants for the restaurant pods have been announced.

-Spread Bagelry, Dim Sum House's Lil Sum Sum, French Toast Bites by Lokal Artisan Foods, New Liberty Distilling, Urban Village, Tiki Takos, Mama Maria's Italian Ice and Empanada Box will be moving in.
+Spread Bagelry, Dim Sum House's Lil Sum Sum, French Toast Bites by Lokal Artisan Foods, Tiki Takos, Mama Maria's Italian Ice, Essen Bakery and Empanada Box will be moving in.

 Some of the pods will have windows that open to the outside, like a food truck, while others will have a window plus a dining room to use in the colder months.
 All the pods will be equipped with heating, air conditioning and speaker systems.